hank880907/weeding-robot/readme.md

 ### IMU and Motor noise ###

 The IMU node would abort when the motor start moving.
-This is due to motors would induce noise to mess up IMU.
+This might be the motors induceing noise to mess up IMU.
 Need to isolate the motor and computers.

+Update: The IMU cable was crappy.
+The cable was replaced and the reading is more robust.
+But the IMU would still freeze from time to time.

 ### IMU issue ###

 The IMU does not looks right in the RVIZ.

 # Progess tracking #